-Assess blood pressure periodically and compare to normal values (See Appendix F).
-Report low blood pressure (hypotension), especially if patient experiences dizziness, fatigue, or other symptoms.
+Measure blood pressure periodically and compare to normal values (See Appendix F).
+Report a sustained increase in blood pressure (hypertension) to the physician.

 Assess peripheral edema using girth measurements, volume displacement, and measurement of pitting edema (See Appendix N).
 Report increased swelling in feet and ankles or a sudden increase in body weight due to fluid retention.

 Monitor personality changes, including depression, euphoria, restlessness, hallucinations, and psychosis.
 Notify physician if these changes become problematic.

 Assess signs of increased intracranial pressure in children, including changes in mood and behavior, decreased consciousness, headache, lethargy, seizures, and vomiting.
 Notify physician of these signs immediately.

 Be alert for signs of low potassium levels (hypokalemia) and metabolic acidosis, including hyperventilation, cardiac arrhythmias, dizziness, and confusion.
 Notify physician immediately if these signs occur.